dwulff/NLP_2020Autumn/menu/syllabus.md

 The course is graded as PASS/FAIL.
 Students can receive a PASS if they fulfill the following requirements:
 1. Engagement in class exercises and discussions
 2. Complete homework assignments
-3. Present a blitz talk describing the group project
+3. Present a blitz talk describing group project ideas
 4. Contribute to and complete group project
 5. Present group project (twice)